FAITH FORMATION OFFICE

 Adult Faith Formation

-Adult Faith Formation opportunities covering a wide range of topics are offered in our Catholic Community throughout the year.
+Adult Faith Formation opportunities covering a wide range of topics are offered throughout the year.
 In addition, formation for liturgical ministries and parish ministries are offered at various times.

 The Diocese of Fall River, in compliance with the Dallas Charter approved by the United States Catholic Bishops, has implemented an Abuse Prevention program for all clergy, lay ecclesial ministers, and employees.
 All adults, age 17 and older, who work with children must attend a training session, sign a Code of Conduct, and complete a criminal investigation background check.
 The CORI form and Code of Conduct form are completed each year.